 MCYM was established as a partnership between St John’s College and Youth for Christ.
 MCYM is the only place in England offering CYM’s highly regarded Youth and Community Work and Practical Theology degree with the JNC nationally recognised professional endorsement.
 With a team of 5 tutors who are both practitioners and lecturers, MCYM offers a supportive yet challenging environment to study in.

-CYM undergraduate courses are validated by the University of Gloucestershire
+in 2018 CYM undergraduate courses will be validated by the Staffordshire, subject to validation

 MCYM offers accessible and practical courses which seek to encourage you to grow and develop holistically not just academically.

 This piece by Ria Taylor, a CYM graduate from 2017, explains brilliantly about youth work and training with CYM